Preparing Your Content to migrate away from Windows Media Services

 After you encode your files, there are two more steps to prepare your content for streaming from a Web server: creating Windows Media metafiles with .wax, .wvx, or .asx file name extensions, and adding tags to your HTML files.
 The HTML tag points the user’s browser to the metafile, which points Windows Media Player to the content (the Windows Media file).
 You must use a metafile to reference the media because a direct reference to the media in an HTML tag will cause many browsers to attempt to download the media rather than stream it.

-To create a Windows Media metafile
+How to create a Windows Media metafile

 - Open a text editor, such as Notepad.